singleron-RD/CeleScope/docs/STAR.md

 # STAR

 ## Features
-- Align.
-Call STAR to compare R2 reads with the reference genome.
+- Align R2 reads to the reference genome with STAR.
+- Collect Metrics with Picard.

 ## Input
 - R2 clean reads from step cutadapt.

 ## Output
 - `{sample}_Aligned.sortedByCoord.out.bam` BAM file contains Uniquely Mapped Reads.

 - `{sample}_SJ.out.tab` SJ.out.tab contains high confidence collapsed splice junctions in tab-delimited format.

 - `{sample}_Log.out` Main log with a lot of detailed information about the run.
 This is most useful for troubleshooting and debugging.